javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 In other words, the browser calculates the Layout (sizes, positions), paints it with colors, backgrounds, etc at the Paint stage, and then applies `transform` to element boxes that need it.

 Changes (animations) of the `transform` property never trigger Layout and Paint steps.
-More than that, the browser  leverages the graphics accelerator (a special chip on the CPU or graphics card) for CSS transforms, thus making them very effecient.
+More than that, the browser  leverages the graphics accelerator (a special chip on the CPU or graphics card) for CSS transforms, thus making them very efficient.

 Luckily, the `transform` property is very powerful.
 By using `transform` on an element, you could rotate and flip it, stretch and shrink it, move it around, and [much more](https://developer.mozilla.org/docs/Web/CSS/transform#syntax).
 So instead of `left/margin-left` properties we can use `transform: translateX(…)`, use `transform: scale` for increasing element size, etc.